In June of 1971 on our sunny windy graduation day, we stood together joyously on

 Seeds were planted.

-Naomi’s time in Hazard was marked by numerous heartwarming and challenging experiences.
+Naomi’s time in Buckhorn was marked by numerous heartwarming and challenging experiences.
 She often recounted the stories of families who had never seen a healthcare provider before her visits.
 Her presence brought not only medical care but also hope and reassurance to the community.

 The clinic ran out of funding and Naomi was forced to make a difficult decision and despite her deep love for the community she had come to serve, she reluctantly returned to Milwaukee, Wisconsin, where she soon met and married Richard.
 God’s providence.
 She knew that her journey in healthcare was far from over.
-The skills and experiences she gained in Hazard would continue to guide her in her future roles.
+The skills and experiences she gained in Buckhorn would continue to guide her in her future roles.

-Spirit of Hazard
+Spirit of Buckhorn

 Legacy